ixofoundation/ixo-multiclient-sdk/README.md

 ## The ultimate utility client for the IXO Blockchain.

-The `@ixo/impactxclient-sdk` is a TypeScript SDK designed to interact with the IXO appchain and other Cosmos chains.
+The `@ixo/impactxclient-sdk` is a TypeScript SDK designed to interact with the IXO blockchain and other Cosmos appchains.
 It provides a comprehensive set of tools for developers to query data and perform transactions on the blockchain.

 ## Key Features